Modellbau-ABC von Wilfried Eck

 Cut out part.

-File rear to form a sharp rear edge (needed to get a sharp trailing edge when both parts are glued together).
+File rear to form a sharp edge (needed to get a sharp trailing edge when both parts are glued together).

 Repeat steps 1 - 4 for lower part.